tus/tus-resumable-upload-protocol/protocol.md

 upload is going to expire.
-If the upload is constructed using the [Creation](#creation) extension and the expiration date and time are known during the construction, the `Upload-Expires` header MUST be included in the reponse to the inital `POST` request.
+If the upload is constructed using the [Creation](#creation) extension and the expiration date and time are known during the construction, the `Upload-Expires` header MUST be included in the response to the initial `POST` request.
 Its value MAY change over time.

 If a Client does attempt to resume an upload which has since been removed by the Server, the server MUST respond with `404 Not Found` or `410 Gone`.
 The latter